 PURPOSE

-The primary purpose of the (RBG) safety committee is to promote a culture of safety within the college/department/program.
-Safety is a broad topic that encompasses research, field work, and day-to-day operations.
-The work of the safety committee is intended to eliminate or minimize workplace injuries and illnesses and ensure regulatory compliance by involving students, employees, and managers in the process of creating and maintaining a safe work environment.
-Following safe practices in every environment, in the field, in the lab, in the office, and even during personal time, leads to greater efficiency, improved productivity, higher quality research, and an enhanced sense of well-being.
+The primary purpose of the Red Butte Garden (RBG) safety committee is to promote a culture of safety within the Red Butte Garden.
+Safety is a broad topic that encompasses maintenance, private events, school programs, and day-to-day operations.
+The work of the safety committee is intended to eliminate or minimize workplace injuries and illnesses and ensure regulatory compliance by involving Garden departments and staff in the process of creating and maintaining a safe work environment.
+Following safe practices in every environment leads to greater efficiency, improved productivity, and an enhanced sense of well-being.

 GOALS/OBJECTIVE